 During its development, XENAZINE was administered to 773 unique subjects and patients.
 The conditions and duration of exposure to XENAZINE varied greatly, and included single and multiple dose clinical pharmacology studies in healthy volunteers (n=259) and open-label (n=529) and double-blind studies (n=84) in patients.

-In a randomized, 12-week, placebo-controlled clinical trial of HD subjects, adverse reactions (ARs) were more common in the XENAZINE group than in the placebo group.
-Forty-nine of 54 (91%) patients who received XENAZINE experienced one or more ARs at any time during the study.
-The ARs most commonly reported (over 10%, and at least 5% greater than placebo) were sedation/somnolence (31% vs. 3% on placebo), fatigue (22% vs. 13% on placebo), insomnia (22% vs. 0% on placebo), depression (19% vs. 0% on placebo), akathisia (19% vs. 0% on placebo), and nausea (13% vs. 7% on placebo).
+In a randomized, 12-week, placebo-controlled clinical trial of HD patients, adverse reactions were more common in the XENAZINE group than in the placebo group.
+Forty-nine of 54 (91%) patients who received XENAZINE experienced one or more adverse reactions at any time during the study.
+The most common adverse reactions were (over 10%, and at least 5% greater than placebo) were sedation/somnolence, fatigue, insomnia, depression, akathisia, and nausea.

 Adverse Reactions Occurring in ≥ 4% Patients